How Much Do Electricians Make?

 Experience and Qualifications

-While location can affect how much an electrician can make in a year, another factor is their experience and qualifications.
-Let’s take a closer look at the different seniority levels for electricians when compared to some other manual trades of the same level:
+While location can affect electrician wages, another factor is experience and qualifications.
+Let’s take a closer look at the different salaries and earning potential for electricians when compared to other manual trades:

 All figures are estimates, pre-tax.